How are Anthropology and Citizenship and Social Development / Liberal Studies related?

 Anthropology, as the study of human beings in different societies, is a rich discipline that considers all aspects of human life, from prehistoric archaeological sites to the global spread of McDonald’s and from the rituals of ‘tribal’ groups to internet chatrooms and how they create contemporary friendships.
-Since Anthropology is interested in all things about human, it is an ideal link to Liberal Studies as now taught as a core subject in secondary schools.
+Since Anthropology is interested in all things about human, it is an ideal link to Citizenship and Social Development / Liberal Studies as now taught as a core subject in secondary schools.

-The courses we offer, such as “Culture of Hong Kong”, “Chinese Culture and Society”, “Marriage, Family and Kinship”, “Globalization and Culture”, “Medicine, Health and Culture” and “The Environment and Culture”, especially match with the areas of study in Liberal Studies, which provide students an opportunity for in-depth exploration on these issues.
+The courses we offer, such as “Culture of Hong Kong”, “Chinese Culture and Society”, “Marriage, Family and Kinship”, “Globalization and Culture”, “Medicine, Health and Culture” and “The Environment and Culture”, especially match with the areas of study in Citizenship and Social Development / Liberal Studies, which provide students an opportunity for in-depth exploration on these issues.
 Supported by theories and research methodology, Anthropology inspires critical perception of social phenomena.
-For those who seek to further their liberal studies education, anthropology offers a perfect home.
+For those who seek to further their Citizenship and Social Development / Liberal Studies education, anthropology offers a perfect home.

 How is Anthropology different from Cultural Studies and Sociology?